Euan's Guide: History

 The site was co-founded by Euan MacDonald and his sister Kiki.
-MacDonald uses a powerchair and wanted to discover more places to visit.
+MacDonald used a powerchair and wanted to discover more places to visit.
 MacDonald said: "Lots of disabled people have favourite places to go out but that information often doesn’t get shared and everyone has to reinvent the wheel.
 The hope is to provide a platform to share that information and to help people get out."
 The site has been endorsed by JK Rowling and Professor Stephen Hawking.
 The Guardian named Euan's Guide as one of the Tech Innovations that could improve lives in 2015 and in 2014 the site won the 'People's Choice Award' at the BT Infinity Lab Connected Society competition.
 Since October 2014 Euan's Guide carried out The Access Survey, a yearly survey that gathers information on disabled people's experiences and attitudes toward accessibility in the United Kingdom.
 Euan's Guide was also the lead sponsor of the first Disabled Access Day which took place in 2015.